ginatrapani/ginatrapani.org/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.<br>
-It uses `react-snapshot` to [statically pre-render](https://medium.com/superhighfives/an-almost-static-stack-6df0a2791319) all the site's pages.
+It uses [`react-snap`](https://github.com/stereobooster/react-snap) to [statically pre-render](https://medium.com/superhighfives/an-almost-static-stack-6df0a2791319) all the site's pages.

 ## Update Content